 San Vicente Dam Raise, San Diego, California, United States of America

-The San Diego County Water Authority (SDCWA) is undertaking a $530m project to raise the San Vicente Dam in San Diego, California, US.
-It is the highest dam raise project undertaken in the United States and the highest roller compacted concrete dam raise in the world.
+The San Diego County Water Authority (SDCWA) performed a major project to raise the San Vicente Dam in San Diego, California, US.
+It is the highest dam raise project undertaken in the US and the highest roller compacted concrete dam raise in the world.

-The project met with a notable milestone when the dam was raised to its intended height of 337ft in October 2012.
-Other auxiliary works for the project are expected to be completed by 2013 and the dam is expected to be fully filled by 2017.
-About 5,500 people are involved in the raising of the dam.
+The project encountered a significant milestone when the dam was raised to its intended height of 337ft in October 2012.
+Certain auxiliary works for the dam raise project were completed in June 2014 and the dam is expected to be fully filled within the next five years.
+Approximately 5,500 people were involved in the raising of the dam.